huang15n/java_spring/lec1.md

-# Build a Spring Boot Web App
+# Build your first Spring Boot Web App

 we are going to explain fully in detail, we can go broad and give you a broad understanding of what we can do with spring framework